 Here, we are going to describe some of the most sought after venues in Udaipur that are perfect for a Dazzling palatial wedding in Udaipur.

 City Palace houses many venues that are apt for hosting a palatial wedding.
 These are Manek Chowk, Zenana Mahal, Mor Chowk, Shiv Niwas Palace.

-Manek Chowk has a lavish Mughal style garden which is perhaps the most identifiable part of the Udaipur City Palace.
+Manek Chowk has a bountiful Mughal style garden which is perhaps the most individual part of the Udaipur City Palace.
 Manek Chowk is great when one wants to celebrate a great Indian Palatial Wedding, be it the sangeet or the main reception.
 Every function becomes grand at the Manek Chowk.

 Zenana Mahal or the Queen’s Palace is one of the integral parts of the Udaipur City Palace.
 It was built in the early 1600s and has witnessed innumerable royal weddings.
 The place makes a spectacular wedding venue and can accommodate up to 500 guests.

 The main courtyard of the Zenana Mahal, known as the Laxmi Chowk is a great place to host any function of a palatial wedding in Udaipur.
 Embellishing the courtyard is the Chowmukha pavilion; having a brilliant chandelier that adds to the glitz of the place.

 The flamboyant Mor Chowk, where the Maharanas of Mewar held exclusive dinners, is often referred to as the most amazing courtyard of the City Palace Udaipur.
 In present times, Mor Chowk makes a superb venue for a warm and intimate wedding ceremony of 20-50 people.
 Guests can be accommodated in traditional Indian style, or be served on tables as desired by the families.